Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `vnetRouteAllEnabled`

+Optional.
 Virtual Network Route All enabled.
 This causes all outbound traffic to have Virtual Network Security Groups and User Defined Routes applied.

 - Required: No
 - Type: bool